Walkable attractions, museums, shopping, dining, and culture just minutes from your meeting or event

 Location & Walkability

-The Convention Center is located at 277 N Avenida Caballeros, just two blocks east of Palm Canyon Drive, the main artery of downtown Palm Springs.
-Most destinations are within a 0.5–0.8 mile radius or 5–15 minutes on foot.
-Use E Amado Road or E Tahquitz Canyon Way to head west toward downtown.
+The Palm Springs Convention Center is located at 277 N Avenida Caballeros, just two blocks east of Palm Canyon Drive, downtown’s main corridor.
+Most attractions listed below are within a 0.5–0.8 mile radius (about 5–15 minutes on foot).
+For the easiest route, walk west via E Amado Road or E Tahquitz Canyon Way toward Palm Canyon Drive.

 Welwood Murray Memorial Library